chrismeono1022/Notifier/README.md

 ![Example](./email_screenshot.png)

-I run this as a daily cron job and review it as I get my day started.
+I run this as a daily launchd job and review it as I get my day started.

 In the future, I may add more detailed Flu data and include RSV numbers, but for now this is sufficient.